 “When a man takes a shot of whisky, he’s drinking poetry.
 He’s drinking ghosts.
 He swallows the grain, the smoke, the barrel.
 He tastes the years.”

 Some time in the mid to late 1980s my father showed me an article about a new club in Edinburgh, the Scotch Malt Whisky Society, and we both joined.
-He loved visiting the tasting room on his birthday and comparing the rather flowery descriptions of the whiskies with the reality in the glass.
+He loved visiting the tasting room on his birthday and comparing the flowery descriptions of the whiskies with the reality in the glass.
 To give you an idea, here are a couple from the current ‘outturn’.

 “Leather wine-skins and flamenco floorboards”